 Managing that complexity in adverse conditions meant working in supply chain and logistics was a lot like surfing, according to Bravo, because you had to be aware of from which direction the next wave was coming.

-Picking up on Braun’s earlier comments about the application of Audi’s global strategy at the local level, Bravo it is very important for the team in Mexico to understand the whole of the supply chain from that global brand perspective and how it is implemented San Luis Chiapa plant – a key location in Audi’s supply chain.
+Picking up on Braun’s earlier comments about the application of Audi’s global strategy at the local level, Bravo said it is very important for the team in Mexico to understand the whole of the supply chain from that global brand perspective and how it is implemented San Luis Chiapa plant – a key location in Audi’s supply chain.

 That link in the global Audi supply chain is given added precedence by the fact that Mexico now has free trade agreements with more than 100 countries around the world, which was a major advantage for the Mexico operation according to Bravo.